Ad

 Yes, sooner or later, you have to accept TypeScript.
 You just can't run away from it.
 Every npm package either being written in JavaScript has to provide its types too, or another package with typescript support is preferred.
 Now, most of the large libraries, packages, and frameworks are being written in TypeScript.

 In the beginning, packages used to be in JavaScript with TypeScript support too, but now the table has turned, and packages are in TypeScript and they are giving support to JavaScript.
-Everyone is acknowledging the power and need for TypeScript over javaScript and accepting it.
+Everyone is acknowledging the power and need for TypeScript over JavaScript and accepting it.

 We're in love with TypeScript, but above all - we love Node.js.
 That's why Nest is compatible with both TypeScript and pure JavaScript.
 Nest takes advantage of the latest language features, so to use it with vanilla JavaScript we need a Babel compiler.